At

 to do: get you to get involved with and care about the characters.

-Despite the films many lapses into melodrama and the under-written
+Despite the films many lapses into melodrama and the underwritten

 male characters, the viewer cannot help but to empathize with